 The display box has a soft, textured insert that holds the items up close to the glass, so they can’t shift around.
 When hung, everything stays put.
 It opens so that things can be removed or moved if needed.
 (Found it at a craft store.)

 I love the simplicity of this gift, and I love that my husband thought it up himself.
-My father in law loves it.
+My father-in law was so happy.